Spot Trading vs Leverage Trading: What Is The Difference?

 Key takeaways

-- Spot markets are traded with your own funds only where you own the underlying asset.
+- Spot markets are traded with your funds only where you own the underlying asset.

-- Leveraged markets are traded with borrowed funds lent to you by your broker.
+- Margin-traded markets are traded with borrowed funds lent to you by your broker.

-- Leveraged markets are contracts that mirror the price of the real asset.
+- Margin-traded markets are contracts that mirror the price of the real asset.

-Why brokers offer leverage to beginner investors is first of all to make more money through increased fees and higher risk.
+Why brokers offer margin to beginner investors is first of all to make more money through increased fees and higher risk.

 Related: What is the broker benefit of giving leverage?